 As I’ve never watched Game of Thrones – it’s definitely not my cup of tea at all – I had no idea who the next face belonged to until I Googled it when I got back home.
 David Bowie’s face had adorned this wall previously, which is what I’d been looking for, but it had been painted over and replaced with this ; I did like the happy dogs on the wall of the old public toilet block though, it’s a mural to make any dog lover smile.

-The next mural was painted by a UK artist for the Cities of Hope street art project in 2016 ; featuring a child of Papua New Guinea it’s dedicated to those people fighting for independence in New Guinea.
-The following mural doesn’t seem to have a title but it’s supposed to represent someone with mental health issues trying to overcome the difficulties faced while attempting to make some positive life changes.
+The next mural was painted by a UK artist for the Cities of Hope street art project in 2016.
+Featuring a child of Papua New Guinea it’s dedicated to those people fighting for independence in New Guinea; the same artist also painted a similar work on a gable end in Blackburn.
+The following mural is supposed to represent someone with mental health issues trying to overcome the difficulties faced while attempting to make some positive life changes.

 The next picture wasn’t actually a mural, it was one section of a multi-section advertising hoarding round a vacant corner plot but I took a photo of it just because I like pugs.